sortega/sortega.github.io/_posts/2022-03-27-cyborg-memory-hierarchy.md

     </tbody>
 </table>

 This is solved in computer architecture by the interplay of two ideas: a **memory hierarchy** and **virtual memory**.
-The [memory hierarchy][mem_hier] consists on a pyramid with the fastest and smallest memories on the tip and slower but bigger ones at the base.
-This arrangement allow you to have a complete copy of the information at the base, which is the biggest.
+The [memory hierarchy][mem_hier] consists of a pyramid with the fastest and smallest memories on the tip and slower but bigger ones at the base.
+This arrangement allows you to have a complete copy of the information at the base, which is the biggest.
 Then, you can keep copies of the actively used information closer to the pyramid apex for better performance.
 [Virtual memory][virtual] is the illusion of having a single memory space which is the result of the collaboration of specific hardware (MMU, CPU features) with the operative system to transparently move data across the levels of the pyramid.
 The result is that, for most purposes and most of the time, programs running in your computer get to use a single memory space that feels as big as the base of the pyramid and almost as fast as its top.

 <div style="margin: 1em 0; text-align: center">
     <img src="/assets/cyborg/memory_hierarchy.png"